How to Panel an Uneven Wall: A Comprehensive Guide

 Wall panels are a great way to incorporate warmth, texture, and style into any room.
 Maybe you are leaning towards wood veneer panels, or find yourself gravitating to a more modern touch.
-You could be wondering if you can use wall panels for a ceiling, or you’re leaning toward MDF wall panels—or maybe, you’re concerned about whether you can paint MDF wall panels.
-Regardless, one thing is true–the options are endless!
+You could be wondering if you can use wall panels for a ceiling, or maybe you’re concerned about whether you can paint MDF wall panels.
+Regardless, one thing is true: the options are endless!

 How to Handle Uneven Walls